daveabrock/daveabrock.github.io/_posts/2020-08-01-dev-discussions-jeremy-likness-2.markdown

 ---
 date: "2020-08-01"
 title: "Dev Discussions - Jeremy Likness (2 of 2)"
-subtitle: We continue our discussion with Jeremy Likness, the senior PM of .NET Data at Microsoft.
+description: We continue our discussion with Jeremy Likness, the senior PM of .NET Data at Microsoft.
 tags: [dotnet-stacks, dev-discussions]
-share-img: /assets/img/likness-2-card.png
+image: /assets/img/likness-2-card.png
 ---

 This is the full interview from my discussion with Jeremy Likness in my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com) to get this content right away!